luferrer/DCA-PLDA/README.md

 The code can also be used to train and evaluate a standard PLDA pipeline.
 Basically, the initial model before any training epochs is identical to a PLDA system, with an option for weighting the samples during training to compensate for imbalance across training domains.

 Further, the current version of the code can also be used to do language detection.
-In this case, we have not yet explored the use of condition-awereness, but rather focused on a novel hierachical approach, which is described in the following document, which has been submitted for review to a journal:
+In this case, we have not yet explored the use of condition-awereness, but rather focused on a novel hierachical approach, which is described in the following paper:

-*L. Ferrer, D. Castan, M. McLaren, and A. Lawson, ["A Hierarchical Model for Spoken Language Recognition"](), 2021
+*L. Ferrer, D. Castan, M. McLaren, and A. Lawson, ["A Hierarchical Model for Spoken Language Recognition"](https://arxiv.org/abs/2201.01364), arXiv:2201.01364, 2021

 Example scripts and configuration files to do both speaker verification and language detection are provided in the examples directory.